TexPoint Frequently Asked Questions

 Unfortunately PowerPoint rasters included pdf files, so that you will not get "perfect" vector quality.

-- The instant preview does not work with Office X!
+- The instant preview does not work with Office X and 2011!
+(The VBA "LoadPicture" function is not available.)

 - Does TexPoint work on Word for Mac OS X?